Graduate Programs

 Further Information

 See the Refund Schedule in the Registrar's Calendar for withdrawal deadline details.
-The full withdrawal and cancellation policy and procedures can be found in the Student Handbook.
-Please contact Grad Student Life with any questions.
+The full Enrollment Change (Withdrawal or Cancellation) Procedures can be found in the Student Wellness section of the Student Handbook.
+Please contact Graduate Student Life with any questions.

 Academic Probation/Dismissal